TiagoDiass/amberflo-frontend-challenge/README.md

   ⚖️ Decisions I took throughout the process
 </h2>

-- At first, I thought carefully about using or not an UI components library, however, when I thought how the pages would like, and that I would need to have a lot of components, such as:
+- At first, I thought carefully about using or not an UI components library, however, when I thought how the pages would look, I realized I would need to have a lot of components, such as:
   - Table
   - Label
   - Input